maradelynie/instant/README.md

 This project uses DataBase from MongoDB, for use that you will need to have an Cluster with a database "askMe" on atlas MongoDB.

 [SingUp MongoDB Here](https://cloud.mongodb.com/)

+## Author comments

+This is a fast development, it still needs a lot to improve, but as it was a time limit to finish.
+I'm leaving the next features for the next releases.
+Any comments or ideas feel free to collaborate.

 ## Installing